plantbreeding/BrAPI/Specification/BrAPI-Genotyping/GenomeMaps/README.md

 + Response 400 (application/json)
 ```
-"ERROR - 2018-10-08T20:15:11Z - Malformed JSON Request Object\nERROR - 2018-10-08T20:15:11Z - Invalid query parameter\nERROR - 2018-10-08T20:15:11Z - Required parameter is missing"
+"ERROR - 2018-10-08T18:15:11Z - Malformed JSON Request Object\n\nERROR - 2018-10-08T18:15:11Z - Invalid query parameter\n\nERROR - 2018-10-08T18:15:11Z - Required parameter is missing"
 ```

 + Response 401 (application/json)
 ```
-"ERROR - 2018-10-08T20:15:11Z - Missing or expired authorization token"
+"ERROR - 2018-10-08T18:15:11Z - Missing or expired authorization token"
 ```

 + Response 403 (application/json)
 ```
-"ERROR - 2018-10-08T20:15:11Z - User does not have permission to perform this action"
+"ERROR - 2018-10-08T18:15:11Z - User does not have permission to perform this action"
 ```

 + Response 404 (application/json)
 ```
-"ERROR - 2018-10-08T20:15:11Z - The requested object DbId is not found"
+"ERROR - 2018-10-08T18:15:11Z - The requested object DbId is not found"
 ```

-### Get Maps Positions by mapDbId  [GET /brapi/v1/maps/{mapDbId}/positions{?linkageGroupName}{?page}{?pageSize}]
+### Get Maps Linkagegroups by mapDbId  [GET /brapi/v1/maps/{mapDbId}/linkagegroups{?page}{?pageSize}]

-All the markers in a given Map, ordered by linkageGroup and position.
+Get the Linkage Groups of a specific Genomic Map.
+A Linkage Group is the BrAPI generic term for a named section of a map.
+A Linkage Group can represent a Chromosome, Scaffold, or Linkage Group.